raceintospace/raceintospace/doc/manual/manual.md

 Before the US sent anyone into orbit it tossed up a couple astronauts on suborbital missions, and both sides performed simple orbitals before attempting long durations or spacewalks.
 Duration, EVA, and docking were all well under our belt before the US ventured beyond Earth orbit, and the Soviets never did—though they did send animals around the Moon.
 Race Into Space models the importance of incremental progress by assigning extra risk to missions that skip milestone steps.
 Skipping is useful sometimes, but not something to be done lightly.
 Each milestone skipped carries a 3% penalty on each step of the flight, so if you skip two milestones for a mission, every step will suffer 6%.
 Of course if it succeeds, you'll get credit for having accomplished those steps and won't be penalized for them again.

-Similarly, the game assigns a -5% penalty for each *duration* level skipped: for instance, if you had just completed a Manned Orbital (Duration A) and planned a Duration D for next turn (skipping B & C), that mission would suffer -10% safety per step.
+Similarly, the game assigns a 5% penalty for each *duration* level skipped: for instance, if you had just completed a Manned Orbital (Duration A) and planned a Duration D for next turn (skipping B & C), that mission would suffer -10% safety per step.
 Duration penalties are cumulative with any milestone penalties, of course.
-Finally, any new milestone mission will suffer a -1% New Mission penalty, modeling the little extra risk you take when trying something new.
+Finally, any new milestone mission will suffer a 1% New Mission penalty, modeling the little extra risk you take when trying something for the first time.

 ### ORBITAL SATELLITE